-&lt;sup>1 In terms of reports of complaints of sexual violence, sexual or gender-based harassment, domestic or dating violence, or stalking, those community members designated as Responsible Employees for the purposes of Title IX or Campus Security Authorities for the purposes of the Clery Act must act in accordance with their specific reporting obligations.
-All other community members are encouraged, in accordance with the level of confidentiality requested by the victim, to report reliable knowledge of an incident(s) of such conduct to the Title IX Coordinator.
+1 In terms of reports of complaints of sexual violence, sexual or gender-based harassment, domestic or dating violence, or stalking, those community members designated as Responsible Employees for the purposes of Title IX or Campus Security Authorities for the purposes of the Clery Act must act in accordance with their specific reporting obligations.
+All other community members are encouraged, in accordance with the level of confidentiality requested by the victim, to report reliable knowledge of an incident(s) of sexual violence and/or gender-based misconduct to the Title IX Coordinator.
 See the Sexual Violence Policy at Section E for more information on employees' duty report conduct prohibited by that Policy.